 - Deliver optimal security with minimal impact on other applications or overall system performance.

-Control network risks from a single place
+Control network risks from one place

 Configure and manage built-in Linux OS firewall settings: Kaspersky Endpoint Security for Linux enables the creation of firewall rules policy, network activity logs and security incident review from one place.